-Working with a Christian Financial Planner (3 Cautions)
+Working with a Christian Financial Advisor (4 Warnings)

-Working with a Christian financial planner does not mean you have a Christ-exalting plan
+Working with a Christian financial advisor does not mean you have a Christian financial plan

 So, what’s the difference?
 Is there really such a thing as Christian financial planning?
 If so, how is it different from the secular version?
 Is the process different?
 I think it’s appropriate to give this some thought because it’s easy to get this wrong.

-Some might say the difference is how we invest.
+Some might say the difference is how we invest or a difference in our wealth management.
 We shouldn’t invest in companies that promote alcohol, gambling, pornography, and other sinful activity.
 While I too think we should be careful about what we support through our investment decisions, investment strategy isn’t the same as financial planning.

 Some might say the main difference for a Christian is in our giving.
 We should give to our churches and fund Christian efforts.
-And while giving is important and stewardship is a priority, giving is not financial planning.
+And while giving is very important, giving is not financial planning.

-It’s common to think that the big thing for Christians is to stay out of debt.
+It’s common to think that the big thing for the Christian is to stay out of debt.
 The borrower is a slave to the lender (Proverbs 22:7), right?
 While this too is good, many secular financial planners will recommend living with low/no consumer debt.

 So, before you simply search for a Christian financial planner near me, you might want to think through what you need to do in the planning process.